USDA-SCINet/scinet-site/sn_collections/_guides/data/datatransfer.md

   -  preserve source file modification times
   -  skip files on source with errors
   -  Fail on quota errors
-  -  We also recommend "Do NOT verify file integrity after transfer" which approximately double the effective transfer speed.
+  -  We also recommend "Do NOT verify file integrity after transfer" which approximately doubles the effective transfer speed.
 * To start the transfer click the blue box with the arrow at the bottom of the page pointing in the direction of the destination pane.
 * You may now click ‘Activity’ at the left to see a list of current and prior transfers.
 Click on "File Manager" at the top left of the page to get back to the main page.